Conference agenda.

 Matt Jennings (BC Fishing Tourism Association), Mike Gass (Freshwater Fisheries Society of BC) and Jesse Zeman (BC Wildlife Federation)

 Three leaders in recreational fishing in B.C. will share the stage to highlight the ongoing work to make the sport more accessible, in every sense of the word.
-We’ll hear about efforts to build accessible docks and boat launches, balancing tourism promotion and angling opportunities, and how invasive species, conservation, and funding will all be covered in this wide-ranging discussion.
+In this wide-ranging conversation, we’ll hear about efforts to build accessible docks and boat launches, balancing tourism promotion and angling opportunities, and efforts to manage invasive species, fish conservation and funding challenges and opportunities.

-Jon Heshka (TRU) and Rachela Pollock (Acera Insurance)
+Jon Heshka (Thompson Rivers University) and Rachela Pollock (Acera Insurance)

 From Problems to Solutions: Reverse Engineering, Recreation, Zoning, and Trail Classification